Time Stands Still In Bagan

 Earthquakes have destroyed many sites over the years.
 Indeed there was a large earthquake recently in 2016.
 While other temples were damaged by Kublai Khan and his invading Mongols.

 Aung Ngwe explained that temples are still being discovered.
 However, there simply aren’t enough resources to identify and document them all adequately.
 I have heard and read several different opinions on how many temples have been accounted for, and it seems to be somewhere between 3000 – 4000 sites.
-Of concern is the structural damage to these temples, rendering some of them risky to visit.
-Clearly authorities have the challenge of balancing the desire to promote this unique tourist destination, ensure the safety of visitors, while still preserving the integrity of these ancient temples.

 On Foot, By Motorcycle, Bicycle, Car or Horse Cart